jonathondgebhardt/yasf/yasf.md

 After thinking about this, I think it would make the most sense for the events to be owned by the simulation.
 I would like it to be convenient to queue events.

+I created an event specific `simulation` in grocery-store-sim, but the framework doesn't really allow for that.
+For example, getting the `simulation` from `processor::get_simulation()` returns a `yasf::simulation`.
+If the user wants to define their own `simulation`, they'll have to recreate a chunk of the framework.

 ## Logger
 ### Encapsulation
 The question I need to answer first is "how do I want to interact with the logger?".
 Do I want to use macros or do I want to interact with some kind of logger object?
 Macros would be much simpler, although the linter would probably complain that I'm not using a constexpr function.
 The object would provide more flexibility, but I don't think I'll really take advantage of that.